nerve-bio/NERVE/README.md

 **Benefits for Vaccine Research:**

-* **Accessibility:**: Researchers worldwide can access and utilize NERVE without barriers, accelerating vaccine development efforts globally.
+* **Accessibility:** Researchers worldwide can access and utilize NERVE without barriers, accelerating vaccine development efforts globally.
 * **Transparency:** Allowing researchers to scrutinize the code, identify potential issues, and contribute to its refinement.
 * **Collaboration:** By enabling researchers to share, modify, and extend the pipeline, leading to innovative advancements.
 * **Community-Driven Development:** The open-source model encourages community participation, ensuring that NERVE remains aligned with the evolving needs of the vaccine research community.